neotheprogramist/passgen/README.md

 ## Command-Line Arguments

 - `-l, --length [default: 16]`: Specifies the total length of the password.
-- `-d, --digit-num [default: 4]`: Specifies the number of digits in the password.
+- `-d, --digits [default: 4]`: Specifies the number of digits in the password.
-- `-s, --special-char-num [default: 4]`: Specifies the number of special characters in the password.
+- `-s, --specials [default: 4]`: Specifies the number of special characters in the password.

 ## Examples